Vocal Problems and Vocal Technique Troubleshooting

 Genuine Validation is Hard to Find

 I go to a reasonable number of music events.
 I listen to a wide variety of different performers, at different skill levels.
+And it’s led to some stark thoughts about genuine validation.

 What astounds me, is how often a crowd goes wild for something that is really not that great, and remains silent for music that is out of this world.